-The Finance and Risk Committee, Governance Committee and Public Engagement Committee are scheduled to meet, either in person or by teleconference, at least three or four times a year.
-The Remuneration Committee meet annually and the Nominations Committee is activated as and when required.
-All Committees have the option of addition teleconference if required.
+The Finance, Risk and Audit Committee, Governance Committee and Public Engagement Committee generally meet four times a year.
+The Remuneration Committee meets annually and the Nominations Committee is activated when required.

-Appointments to the Board are now managed by a Nominations Committee, comprised of the Chair of the Board, the Chair of the Governance Committee, two Board-appointed external advisors, and two persons selected by the State Committees.
+Appointments to the Board are now managed by a Nominations Committee, comprised of the Chair of the Board, the Chair of the Governance Committee, and four community advisors.

-When directed to do so by the Board, the Nominations Committee seeks out and assesses applications for Board membership against the Board’s selection criteria and skills needs, with due regard for the importance of gender, age, ethnic and geographic diversity.
+When directed to do so by the Board, the Nominations Committee seeks out and assesses applications for Board membership while having regard to the importance of diversity in Board composition.
 It then submits a shortlist of suitable candidates for the Board’s consideration for appointment.